 - Oil-soluble vitamins

-- Prenatal products must contain at least 100% (FDA) and no more than 165% (USP 36) of its claimed amount of iodine per daily serving.
+- Prenatal products must contain at least 100% (FDA) and no more than 165% (USP-DSC 2022) of its claimed amount of iodine per daily serving.

-- Heavy Metals: Products containing whole herbs and/or any vitamin supplement containing minerals including dicalcium phosphate must not exceed the following limits:
+- Heavy Metals: Products containing whole herbs and/or any vitamin supplement containing more than 130 mg or minerals per daily serving including any product with a declared amount of dicalcium phosphate must not exceed the following limits:

 - Products with a single serving weights of less than 5 grams which are not marketed for use by children, may not exceed the State of California's Prop 65 limits for lead in dietary supplements of 0.5 mcg per recommended daily serving with an additional allowance of 0.4 mcg if containing 250-999 mg/day of any combination of elemental calcium, magnesium and potassium or 0.8 mcg if containing more than 1,000 mg/day of any combination of these minerals.
 An additional allowance of 0.5 mcg is provided if containing 250-999 mg/day of whole herb (not extract) or 1.0 mcg if containing 1000 mg/day or more of whole herb (not extract).
 However, total lead allowance will not exceed 2 mcg.